mark43adi/food-d-app/README.md

 - **Alternative API:**
   - Ideal for applications requiring dynamic pricing configurations that can be stored and managed in a database.

+### Database Design

+The database schema consists of three main tables:

+1. **Organization:**

+   - Table name: `Organization`
+   - Fields:
+     - `id` (Primary Key): Integer, auto-incremented ID of the organization.
+     - `name`: String, name of the organization.

+2. **Item:**

+   - Table name: `Item`
+   - Fields:
+     - `id` (Primary Key): Integer, auto-incremented ID of the item.
+     - `type`: String, type of the item (e.g., "perishable", "non-perishable").
+     - `description`: String, description of the item.

+3. **Pricing:**
+   - Table name: `Pricing`
+   - Fields:
+     - `id` (Primary Key): Integer, auto-incremented ID of the pricing.
+     - `organization_id`: Integer, ID of the organization (foreign key referencing Organization table).
+     - `item_id`: Integer, ID of the item (foreign key referencing Item table).
+     - `zone`: String, zone for the pricing.
+     - `base_distance_in_km`: Integer, base distance in kilometers.
+     - `km_price`: Integer, price per kilometer.
+     - `fix_price`: Integer, fixed price.
+   - Constraints:
+     - `organization_id` is a foreign key referencing `id` in `Organization` table.
+     - `item_id` is a foreign key referencing `id` in `Item` table.

+### Coding Standards

+The database schema and SQL queries adhere to coding standards by using proper naming conventions, data types, and constraints.
+The tables are normalized to reduce redundancy and ensure data integrity.
+Foreign key constraints are used to maintain referential integrity between tables.

 ## Usage

 1. Clone the repository: